 You also can try transforming features with PCA to reduce dimensionality.

 Improve the model further by changing model parameter settings in the Advanced dialog box.
 Then, train using the new options.
 To learn how to control model flexibility, see Choose Regression Model Options.
+For information on how to tune model parameter settings automatically, see Hyperparameter Optimization in Regression Learner App.

 If feature selection, PCA, or new parameter settings improve your model, try training All model types with the new settings.
 See if another model type does better with the new settings.